bowman2001/perplex/exampleSite/content/news/hugo-mod-mermaid/index.md

   B -->|Mermaid| C(Diagram)
 ```

 The module allows Hugo to process fenced code blocks with the identifier `mermaid`.
 The diagram code inside the fences gets wrapped by a `<figure>` tag and a `<pre>` tag as an inner container.
 Both tags include globally configurable attributes.
-The code block also accepts Markdown attributes for the `<figure>` tag.
+The mermaid code block accepts Markdown attributes for the `<figure>` tag as usual code blocks do.

 The code inside the container is rendered on the client side by Mermaid JS into an SVG diagram.